daretechie/devops-training/Module-2/mini-project-14/README.md

 # 🚀 Mini Project – Creating AWS Resources with Functions & Arrays

-Automating AWS resource creation with functions and arrays makes infrastructure provisioning faster, repeatable, and error-free.
+Automating AWS resource creation with functions and arrays makes provisioning faster, repeatable, and error-free.
+This script provisions **EC2 instances** and **S3 buckets** using the AWS CLI, with dynamic parameters, environment detection, and validation.

 ---